What to see in Italy: 9 landmarks to add to your itinerary

 Over time, the tilt became dangerous.
 But in the 20th century, the tower was stabilized to reduce the lean.
 Today, people can climb the tower's 294 steps to see amazing city views.
 This shows humans' creativity, even in the face of nature's power.
 The Leaning Tower of Pisa is still beloved by people worldwide.

-Have you ever visited the Florence Cathedral, also known as the Duomo?
-It's an impressive structure with a rich history and stunning beauty.
-Construction started in 1296 and took 140 years to complete.
-Many talented architects and artists contributed to the cathedral's current form.
+Construction started in 1296 and took 140 years to complete, and many talented architects and artists contributed to the cathedral's current form.

 The nave has beautiful stained glass windows, frescoes, and sculptures.
 The stunning high altar, created by Baccio Bandinelli, is also worth seeing.